sawasde/pycryptosheet/README.md

 3. Crypto assets are mapped to sheet cells on `config/cryptos.json`.
 Here you can edit, add or remove assets pairs and cells locations.

-4. Optional: google drive API is limited to certain amount of requests per minute. if you want to increase the limit quota, a request should be done to Google following [this](https://developers.google.com/docs/api/limits).
+4. Optional: using google drive API is **free** but limited to certain amount of requests per minute. if you want to increase the limit quota, a request should be done to Google following [this](https://developers.google.com/docs/api/limits).

 # Usage